The WWF is run at a local level by the following offices...

 6. Not so sweet

 Discarded plastic sucker sticks pose a similar problem to earbuds, often swallowed by sea birds and other marine creatures.
-Reverting to cardboard sucker sticks, would solve this problem!
+Avoid them.

 7. Be a sport

 Sports drinks with push-pull ‘spigots’ (drinking spouts) actually take more plastic to produce than conventional screw-on lids, and the clear plastic covers over the spigots are particularly prone to littering as they are pulled off and discarded.
+If you use a screw-on bottle, be sure to keep the lid and bottle together when recycling.
 Also, we love clean beaches and we don’t want litter nor the breakdown of these lids into microplastics.

 8. Don't be a sucker